danomatika/ofxLua/README.md

 [OF github repository](https://github.com/openframeworks/openFrameworks)

 Currently, ofxLua is being developed on macOS and has been tested on macOS, iOS, & Linux.
-Android should work but has not been tested.
+Android should work but has not been tested extensively.

 Installation and Build
 ----------------------